Tap-Payments/goSellSDK-Android/README.md

 <a name="saved_cards_list_callback"></a>
 ### Saved Cards List Callback

 Notifies the receiver with list of saved cards for a customer.
+If customer has no cards then you will receive the same response but with empty cards array.

 #### Declaration